samkusin/clemens_iigs/Plan.md

 This is a running todo list.

-* Implement ADC and all addressing modes
-* Implement LDA like ADC
 * Implement ORA, etc.
 * More debuggint utility
 * What is going on with the ROM writing to 01 and e1 banks (shadowing)